kkawabat/portfolio/README.md

 - ffmpeg

 ### installation for local development
-this might be a bit of a trial and error process but in general you should be able to:
+There might be a bit of a trial and error process, but you should be able to get it running locally with:

 - clone this repo with `git clone https://github.com/kkawabat/portfolio.git`
 - run `poetry install`